Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Based%20Glaciers.png)

-### Factors affecting the microclimate
-The microclimate is a small region with its own distinct climatic characteristics, for example, one side of a mountain, or the north side of a valley.
-Generally, wider climate characteristics play a larger role in influencing the behaviour of glaciers, but glaciers are also affected by various lower-level and smaller-scale conditions.

-**Regional climate**
+### Physical factors

+###Regional climate

 The wind is a moving force and can carry out processes such as transportation, position and erosion.
 In the air, these are known as **aeolian processes**, and can contribute to shaping glaciated landscapes.
 It is more effective when acting upon fine materials, usually those previously deposited by ice or meltwater, such as smaller rocks, dirt and sand.

 Temperature within the climate is another factor, as temperatures above 0°C will melt accumulated snow and ice, resulting in more outputs in the system.
 At higher altitudes, there are typically more prolonged periods of above-freezing temperatures, and melting, compared to in high latitude locations, where is below freezing most of the time, allowing for glaciers to thicken and expansive ice sheets to form.
 Precipitation is another climate factor, with its totals and patterns, both regionally and seasonally, in determining the mass balance of a glacier system, as it provides the main inputs to these glaciers as snowfall.

+**Latitude and Altitude**

+Beyond the Arctic and Antarctic circles, located at 66.5° north and south, the climate is very dry, with little seasonal variation.
+Being so dry and extremely cold, they are much different to more dynamic valley glaciers as they have higher precipitation levels, and more névé turns into firn.
+The dryness contributes to **periglacial** environments *(see below for more about those!)* while also turning the types of glaciers in these areas to more cold-based.
+This means that they flow much less quickly, and different types of movement occur.

+Altitude also has a direct impact on the temperatures and development of valley glaciers.
+As temperatures typically decrease by 0.7^o^C every 100m of altitude gained, there are more likely to be valley glaciers in areas of high relief, as seen in the Alps and the Himalayas.
+These glaciers are still not as cold as cold-based glaciers, however.

+### Factors affecting the microclimate
+The microclimate is a small region with its own distinct climatic characteristics, for example, one side of a mountain, or the north side of a valley.
+Generally, wider climate characteristics play a larger role in influencing the behaviour of glaciers, but glaciers are also affected by various lower-level and smaller-scale conditions.

 **Geology**

 Lithology is the chemical composition and physical properties of rocks.
 Some types, like basalt, are very resistant to erosion and weathering, as they are comprised of densely packed interlocking crystals.
 Clay, on the other hand, is weak and does not have these strong bonds on the molecular level.
-The solubility of rocks like chalk can also be affected by acidity, making them prone to chemical weathering as seen, through carbonation.
+The solubility of rocks like chalk can also be affected by acidity, making them prone to chemical weathering, as seen through carbonation.

 Structure relates to the physical rock types, like faulting, bedding and jointing.
 These all have an impact on how permeable rocks are.
 Chalk, for example, is very porous, spaces between the particles within it on the molecular level allow water to percolate through.
 Some types of limestone, like carboniferous limestone, have many interconnected joints, giving it 'secondary permeability'.
 > **Primary permeability** is when spaces (pores) absorb and retain water.

-**Latitude and Altitude**

-Beyond the Arctic and Antarctic circles, located at 66.5° north and south, the climate is very dry, with little seasonal variation.
-Being so dry and extremely cold, they are much different to more dynamic valley glaciers as they have higher precipitation levels, and more névé turns into firn.
-The dryness contributes to **periglacial** environments *(see below for more about those!)* while also turning the types of glaciers in these areas to more cold-based.
-This means that they flow much less quickly, and different types of movement occur.

-Altitude also has a direct impact on the temperatures and development of valley glaciers.
-As temperatures typically decrease by 0.7^o^C every 100m of altitude gained, there are more likely to be valley glaciers in areas of high relief, as seen in the Alps and the Himalayas.
-These glaciers are still not as cold as cold-based glaciers, however.

 ## How are glacial landscapes developed?